PacktPublishing/starter-blog/README.md

 * [typography.js](https://www.gatsbyjs.org/docs/typography-js/)
 * Learn more about [typography](https://kyleamathews.github.io/typography.js/).
 * More on [styling](https://www.gatsbyjs.org/tutorial/part-two/#css-in-js) with Gatsby.

-**NOTE**: The contents of this app's .gitignore file are fairly standard and seen in other Gatsby starter kits and examples.
-When the course is over, if you choose to continue working with this application, it may be a good idea to remove anything that you don't need from this file.

 ### Using React Helmet to add metadata
 **What was covered in this section:**